Ceramic Dictionary

 Over the centuries, brushes have evolved into many varied shapes.
 They can be made up of many types of hair to produce different brush strokes and textures and to paint using many techniques and products.
 The following two sections deal with brushes.

-ca: PINZELL – Neteja
+ca: PINZELL – Neteja de pinzells.

-es: PINCEL - Limpieza
+es: PINCEL - Limpieza de pinceles.

 1) Brush cleaning with water.
 When you finish working, clean your brushes.
 Glaze colors can be cleaned off with just soap and water.
-Do not use them for other types of painting and never leave head down in any liquid, as the hairs become bent.
-With time they can be corrected, but why waste time.
+Do not use them for other types of painting and never leave head down in any liquid as the hairs become bent.
+With time they can be corrected, but why waste time?

 2) Brush cleaning with a solvent.
 When brushes have been used with a product that has to be cleaned with a solvent, rinse them with soap and water once they are clean.
-Otherwise they can get spoiled.
+Otherwise they can become spoiled.

-3) Brush, soaking: the best way to soak brushes, either in water or in a solvent, is to put all the brushes with their heads together, facing downwards and tied on to a piece of wood or a brush pointed in the opposite direction, allowing the wood to overlap the heads of the brushes.
+3) Brush, soaking.
+The best way to soak brushes, either in water or in a solvent, is to put all the brushes with their heads together facing downwards and tied on to a piece of wood or a brush pointed in the opposite direction, allowing the wood to overlap the heads of the brushes.
 By doing this, you can stand them up on the wood and the bristle will not be damaged or deformed by touching the bottom of the jar and can be left to soak as long as required.

-ca: PINZELL - Allargar el pel
+ca: PINZELL - Allargar el pel.

 es: PINCEL - Alargar el pelo

-ca: PINZELLS – Suports
+ca: PINZELLS – Suports per pinzells.

-es: PINCEL - Soportes
+es: PINCEL - Soportes para pinceles.

-ca: PINZELLS – Decoració
+ca: PINZELLS – Decoració en ceràmica.

-es: PINCELES - Decoración
+es: PINCELES - Decoración en cerámica.

 a) Flat brush; b) Sumie; c) Fan brush; d) Pointed brush.
 Paint Brushes.

-Over the centuries brushes have evolved into many different shapes, made up of different types of hair to produce different brush strokes, to leave different textures and to paint using different techniques and products.
-The best is squirrel hair, which is made up in many different shapes and sizes.
+Over the centuries brushes have evolved into many different shapes, have been made up of different types of hair to produce different brush strokes, to leave different textures and to paint using different techniques and products.
+The best is squirrel hair, which is made up into brushes of many different shapes and sizes.
 It is expensive but there is also a large selection of good and more economical brushes to choose from.
 The hair should not be too long and be able to retain paint, to allow for long, strong, smooth lines, suitable for general decoration.
 A brush should be soft enough to relate to the movements and intensities you are imposing on it to create lines and curves.

 The following gives a list of the names of the different types of hair and fibers and the names of the styles of decorating with which they are used.
 The photos only show one but many are available in different sizes.
-Brushes for decorating ceramics are made with many different types of hair and fibers.
+Brushes for decorating pottery are made with many different types of hair and fibers.

 a) Mexican White Fiber is a cream-colored hair which is strong and used for slip and making textures.